fraxflax/proton-wg/README.md

 certain subnets via ProtonVPN, feel free to contact me)

 ## INSTALL
-Just copy / download the `nw-watchdog` script into your PATH and make it executable.<br>
+Just copy / download the `proton-wg.sh` script into your PATH and make it executable.<br>

 # USAGE